kobildeveloper/mid-connector-release-notes/README.md

 <br/>

 ### Added
-* ASM Management: GetUserDevice - userID retrieval in the response (Note - this will not be supported for the SSMS version which are less than 3.x.x)
+* ASM Management: GetUserDevice , GetUserDevices when query param "responsetype" is set as ALL  - userID retrieval in the response (Note - this will not be supported for the SSMS version which are less than 3.x.x)